The art of generating data insights (from an analyst/marketer point of view)

 Whilst the most advanced machines/tools will help gather, organize and visualize large datasets, they are incapable of highlighting the behavior that will lead to a marketing opportunity.
 Only an experienced person with advanced knowledge about a specific industry could generate this piece of truth.

-Companies are collecting by the truckload and the rate of data growth is now exponential.
+Companies are collecting data by the truckload and the rate of data growth is now exponential.
 In 2021, it was estimated that more data has been created in the last 2 years alone than in the entire previous history of humanity.
 Most experts agree that only about 5% of data is being used in a meaningful way.
 In other words, analysts and marketers have access to a plethora of information but find it challenging to generate insights.

 Early on in my data analytics journey, I was not equipped to distinguish between data commentary and insight.
 I was adamant that making relevant, smart observations and writing about them was sufficient enough to understand what makes a target audience tick.
 I could not be more wrong!